 Peggy is blessed with a terrific son and partner both of whom share her belief that each of us can make a huge difference in the world.
 She currently (when you do rescues the number always changes) has two sweet feline family members, Harley and Beatrice.
 The most recent addition to the family is a little rescued horse named Chester, who represents the beginning of a dream to have a Sanctuary where humans and animals come together for healing through connections of the heart and in nature.
 Daily meditation, hiking, kayaking, camping, spiritual exploration and amazing connections with family, friends, animals and nature make her heart sing.

 Alissa is the founding Executive Director of the Pollination Project, a foundation that gives daily $1000 grants to up-and-coming changemakers around the world.
 Prior to her role with the Pollination Project, she co-founded and served as co-Director of The Engage Network, a social venture nonprofit that provides best practices in citizen-driven organizing.
-She led or advised on complex civic engagement projects for groups like Habitat for Humanity International, Slow Food USA, Roots of Change, Green for All, Off the Mat Into the World and the Flawless Foundation.
+She led or advised on complex civic engagement projects for groups like Habitat for Humanity International, Slow Food USA, The Pachamama Alliance, Roots of Change, Green for All, Off the Mat Into the World and the Flawless Foundation.